malloydata/malloy/docs/_src/language/source.md

 query: my_flights -> carrier_stats { limit: 3 }
 ```

-### Explores from Queries
+### Sources from Queries

-A Query can be used as the source for an explore.
+A Query can be used as a source.
-In Malloy, every query has a shape like that of an explore,
+In Malloy, every query has a shape like that of a source,
 so the output fields of a query can be used to define a new
-explore.
+source.

-When defining an explore from a query, the query can either
+When defining a source from a query, the query can either
 be defined inline or referenced by name.

-**Inline query as explore source**
+**Inline query as a source**

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e2.malloy"}